johnny-bit/100-days-of-code/r1-log.md

 ### R1D8

 Another day of silly macros - I think there's no way to get sensible data carried transparently with signals without intense code change :/

+### R1D9

+Interesting - GObject signals are connected to signal with callback + user_data, but disconnected only by callback + user_data.
+Which means that if you have the same callback + user_data for several signals it's enough to use 1 disconnect and it will disconnect from all.
+Cool!

+### R1D10

+Rebased signal work on current darktable master.
+Proably needs some work.

+==

+Failed ;(